goramartin/master-thesis/docs/papers/class-importance/07-class-rank.md

 - Instance Counting
   - class-instance relation
   - the more instances a class have the more important it is
-  - wikidata apparently offer statistics about this (i found it but it is from the 2020)
+  - wikidata apparently offer statistics about this (i found it but it is from the 2020) - i can do it my self
   - or dbpedia offers files about instantiations
 - PageRank
   - an element gains importance if it receives more links from other elements, if those links come from important elements, and if those elements have few outgoing elements